Texas Tech University

 PURPOSE: The purpose of this Operating Policy and Procedure (OP) is to define and clarify the policies and procedures necessary to properly accept, record, and acknowledge gifts of securities from donors to Texas Tech.

-REVIEW: This OP will be reviewed in April of even-numbered years by the vice chancellor for institutional advancement (VCIA) and the Texas Tech University System (TTUS) chief financial officer (CFO).
+REVIEW: This OP will be reviewed every two years after publication by the vice chancellor for institutional advancement (VCIA) and the Texas Tech University System (TTUS) chief financial officer (CFO).

 POLICY/PROCEDURE